“A Defense of Abortion” – JUDITH JARVIS THOMSON

 Section 8 – However if pregnancy only requires being a MDS, then one should not abort.
 In other cases, one should abort.
 [Who should decide this, mother, parents, churches, states, etc.?]But the mother has no right to insist on the death of the fetus if it somehow can survive.

-T concludes by noting she has assumed a fetus is a person, even though this is conceptually problematic, but early abortions clearly do not kill persons.
+T concludes by noting she has assumed a fetus is a person, even though this is conceptually problematic, but even granting this assumption early abortions clearly do not kill persons.
 [Her acorn, oak tree argument.]